rachelmilio/leaf_workshops/PracticeMaterials/Instructions.md

     * Add stage direction types to stage elements
     * Tag characters (in dialogue), objects
         * add categories for objects, real/fictional attributes to people

+(break)

+## Exercise 3
+### Entity tagging
+Files can be found in Section3_ExerciseFiles folder

+We'll be working with the CitizenLetter-Congress_1871 letter.
+You can work with the Disney letter on your own.

+* Tasks:
+    * Add opener and closer portions of letter
+    * Tag person, place, organization, title, date entities

 ## Exercise 4
 ### Notes & apparatus